 Why Make Your Own Sweetened Condensed Milk?

-There are so many classic treats that require sweetened condensed milk and there really is no other substitute ingredient!
-I’m personally lucky to live in Australia where you can buy coconut condensed milk at the supermarket, however in many parts of the world there aren’t such convenient options available, or they might be very expensive.
-Plus, sometimes you might not want to use coconut based sweetened condensed milk, as it does impart a pretty strong coconut flavour.
-It’s handy to be able to make your own quickly and easily with your milk of choice.
-I’ve tried this out with oat, soy and almond milk successfully but in theory it should work with other types of plant-based milk too.
-I think rice milk would also be very nice and mildly flavoured if you’re looking for an allergen free option.
+So many classic treats require sweetened condensed milk, and there is no substitute ingredient!
+I’m lucky to live in Australia, where you can buy coconut condensed milk at the supermarket; however, there aren’t such convenient options available in many parts of the world, or they might be very expensive.
+Plus, you may not want to use coconut-based sweetened condensed milk, as it imparts a strong coconut flavor.
+It’s handy to make your own quickly and easily with your milk of choice.
+I’ve tried this out with oat, soy, and almond milk successfully, but it should also work with other plant-based milk.
+Rice milk would also be very nice and mildly flavored if you want an allergen-free option.

 Why You’ll Love This Recipe